 - Jatamansi oil

-- Golden milk with turmeric and nutmeg
+- Warm milk with a pinch of nutmeg

 Most of these herbs have a nervine quality, which means they help calm the mind and nervous system.
 Valerian, camomile and passion flower can be taken in a tea form after dinner, before bed.